Pacific sanddab: Biology

+Conservation

+The Pacific sanddab is currently classified as a species of least concern by the IUCN.

 It is a popular game fish in northern California, found on menus in the Monterey Bay and San Francisco area, though more difficult to find in southern California restaurants and markets.
 Usually sold frozen, some regard it as a delicacy.
 It is also popular in restaurants and stores along the coasts of Oregon and Washington, where it can be found more readily.

+As Pacific sanddabs have a rapid growth rate coupled with early maturation, their vulnerability to overfishing is believed to be relatively low.
+However, females appear to be maturing at significantly smaller sizes when comparing data from 2016 to data from 1951.
+This decrease in size of mature females is most likely due to commercial fishing activity, although there is evidence that warmer ocean temperatures have contributed to similar decreasing size trends in other groundfish such as haddock and North Sea plaice.
+Larger females tend to produce a higher quantity and quality of offspring, thus this increase in proportion of smaller mature females may have a negative impact on the species population.